IsaccBarker/Greatness/docs/examples/index.md

 greatness prompt
 ```

 From there, run git commands as normal.
-Keep in mind that `greatness pack` automically commits.
+Keep in mind that `great pack` automically commits.
 All you need to do is set up a remote and push!
 This may be automated in the future.

 ## Updating
 Simply go back into the prompt: